home-assistant/home-assistant.io/source/_components/tradfri.markdown

 ha_release: 0.43
 ---

-The `tradfri` component supports for the IKEA Trådfri (Tradfri) gateway, The gateway can control lights connected to it and Home Assistant will automatically discover its presents on your network.
+The `tradfri` component supports for the IKEA Trådfri (Tradfri) gateway.
+The gateway can control lights connected to it and Home Assistant will automatically discover its presence on your network.

 For this to work, you need to install a modified lib-coap library: